 When creating views, you define the sharing level and editing settings independently from those of the hosted feature layer.
 You create View Layers on the layer’s Item Details page.
 Check out this blog post for a detailed guide to creating views.

-Tip 3: Author Forms for Intuitive Editing Workflows
+Tip 3: Author Forms for Efficient Editing

 To get started creating forms in Map Viewer, follow these steps:

-- Click on Forms located on the Settings (light) toolbar.
+on the Settings (light) toolbar.

-Inside Form builder, you can customize forms as much or as little as you like.
+In Form builder, you can customize forms as much or as little as you like.
 You can:

 Check out these previous blog articles for inspiration when creating your own custom forms: